gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/Quick_Guides.rst

 In the subpages of the guide section, found at the end of this page, guides for the installation and a range of use cases, sorted by complexity can be found.

-The setups for each device take between 5 - 15 min each.
+The setup for each device takes between 5 - 15 min

-3 Parts of RADii:
+3 Parts of RADii
 ----------------------------------------------

+.. topic:: RADii Account

+	Register on  `RADii.info`_ for your own domain, more storage, advanced management and functionalities. *Register* in the user panel *and confirm* your email.
+It is not necessary to set a domain name.

-.. topic:: Viewer
+.. topic:: RADii Viewers

 	Models can be explored via the Radii Viewers, that have to be installed as stand alone programs.
 	Viewers are available for a number of different operating systems such as Windows/Mac, IPhone/Android and Oculus VR.

-.. topic:: Radii Grasshopper Plugin:
+.. topic:: RADii Grasshopper Plugin

 	The plugin enables you to publish(send) and subscribe(receive) 3D models and other geometry.
 It is running inside of `Rhino 3D <https://www.rhino3d.com/>`_.

-.. topic:: Radii Account `RADii.info`_

-	For your own domain, more storage, advanced management and functionalities *Register* in the user panel *and confirm* your email it is not necessary to set a domain name
+.. @gereon wenn wir hier unten von tutorials reden, wäre vielleicht auch in den Überschriften der Ausdruck passender als guides

-Video Guides:
+Video Tutorials
 ---------------

 Should you come across discrepancies between the videos and what you encounter in RADii please return to the written manual.